apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 12h [In the IAM Console](https://console.aws.amazon.com/iam/home#/roles),
 or from the AWS CLI.

-Without increasing the duration of role, one hour is the maximum value;
+Without increasing the duration of the role, one hour is the maximum value;
 the error message `The requested DurationSeconds exceeds the MaxSessionDuration set for this role` is returned if the requested duration of a Role Delegation Token is greater than that available for the role.